PAARKAVYB/Ex-3--AAI/README.md

 ## ALGORITHM:
 ### STEP 1:
 Bayesian Network Definition and CPDs:<br>
-<ul> <li>Define the Bayesian network structure using the BayesianNetwork class from pgmpy.models.</li>
+<ul> <li>Define the Bayesian network structure using the Bayesian Network class from pgmpy.models.</li>
 <li>Define Conditional Probability Distributions (CPDs) for each variable using the TabularCPD class.</li>
 <li>Add the CPDs to the network.</li></ul>